Premier Quality Spruce Ply

 III Standard quality, with open defects such as knotholes and veneer checks

-Painting visible parts is mostly recommended, because paint makes the wood perform better.
+Firstly, painting visible parts is mostly recommended, because paint makes the wood perform better.
 A single topcoat is adequate over the primer, but a second topcoat will extend the life of the panel.
-For a good visual and durable surface two topcoats are required.
+If a good visual and durable surface is required then apply two topcoats.

 For a transparent finish the plywood surface has to be treated with a colourless acrylic primer and the final finishing needs to be done twice with tinted transparent paint.

-For an opaque finish, the plywood must be primed with an acrylic or oil-base primer.
+Opaque finishes require the plywood must be primed with an acrylic or oil-base primer.
 For primers, use acrylic latex or alkyd oil and follow the recommendations of paint manufacturers.
 Acrylic paints and alkyd paints intended for outside use are recommended as topcoats.
-Always check paint, primer and plywood suitability with the paint manufacturer.
+Finally, always check paint, primer and plywood suitability with the paint manufacturer.

 Phone to order